 The iPhone 11 — the newest version of Apple’s renowned smartphone — is now available in digital and physical stores worldwide.
 Keeping with tradition, Apple released the iPhone 11 on the heels its predecessor, the iPhone XS, with only a year separating their debuts.

-Like its predecessor, the iPhone 11 is available in three models:
+Like its predecessor, the iPhone 11 is available in two models: